-Reducing spills is one of our key performance objectives — a goal that drives accountability across all employee levels.
-Using spill causal analysis, strategic facility design and operational improvements, we have decreased our number of spills reportable to regulatory agencies each year since 2013.
-It is our goal to continue to improve by reducing our reportable spill count by 10% from 2015 to 2016.
+Minimizing spills is one of our key performance objectives — a goal that drives accountability across all employee levels.
+Using spill causal analysis, facility design and operational improvements, we have significantly decreased the number of spills reportable to regulatory agencies since 2013.

 In 2019, we handled more than 175 million barrels of liquids, including freshwater, produced water and oil, and contained more than 99.9% of these liquids.
 Although we consider this rate to be successful, our goal is always zero spills.